-Student scholarships are at the heart of the USD 250 Foundation.
+Student scholarships are at the heart of what we do.
 If our Dragon graduates would like to continue their education after high school, we want to help them make that happen.

-Our scholarships are funded through the generosity of those who share our commitment to education.
+Our scholarships are funded through the generosity of those who share our commitment.
 Many are memorials for beloved members of our Dragon community whose families wish to continue their legacy through others.
-Others are funded through the work of our graduating classes, and honor their time together in Pittsburg Community Schools.
+Some are funded through the work of our graduating classes, and honor their time together in Pittsburg Community Schools.
 Still others are the work of our supportive donors who hope to see more Dragons pursuing higher education of any kind, and then building successful and prosperous lives for themselves.

 Scholarships are available to graduating Pittsburg High School seniors planning to attend a college, university, community college, or technical school/program.
 Scholarships are deposited directly with the school/program.
 Scholarship applications are due each February, and awards are announced each March.
 Students may apply for multiple scholarships.

 Jan.
 22, 2024 – Scholarship application forms are available online and in print through Mrs. Ulbrich in the Counselors' Office.